-Shopping portals are shopping websites connected with some airline or hotel loyalty programs, as well as through the banks, Chase, Capital One, and Barclay.
+Shopping portals are shopping websites that are connected with some airline or hotel loyalty programs, as well as through banks like Chase and Capital One.

 Here’s the best part.
+You don’t need to shop at new stores.
 You can use these shopping portals to earn miles and points with hundreds of the same merchants where you probably already shop!

-Any member of the loyalty program can use these shopping portals regardless of their credit score, which makes shopping portals an especially smart choice for people who want to earn miles and points but have a harder time getting approved for travel rewards credit cards.
+Any member of the loyalty program can use these shopping portals regardless of their credit score or financial history, which makes shopping portals an especially smart choice for people who want to earn miles and points but have a harder time getting approved for travel rewards credit cards.

-It gets even better!
-If you have a miles and points earning credit card, the miles and points are in addition to what you would earn from using your card.
+It gets even better.
+If you have a miles and points earning credit card, the miles and points earned from a shopping portal are in addition to the points and miles you would earn from using your card.

 Here are links to the travel and bank brands that offer shopping portals.

-In order to shop in the Chase, Capital One, or Barclay shopping portals, you’ll need a credit card with that bank.
+To shop in the Chase or Capital One shopping portals, you’ll need a credit card with that bank.

 Rakuten is typically a cashback shopping portal.
 However, they’ve partnered with American Express.
 So if you have an American Express card that earns Membership Rewards points, you can change the settings on your Rakuten account to earn points with Amex instead of cashback.

-The airline and hotel shopping portals are for all members of their loyalty program.
+The airline shopping portals are for all members of their loyalty programs.
 You can sign up for free to become a member of any/all of these loyalty programs.
-Use your member number to sign up or sign in and shop.
-It’s not necessary to have a co-branded hotel card or airline credit card.
+Once you join the airline’s loyalty program, use your member number to sign up or sign in and shop through that specific shopping portal.
+It’s not necessary to have a co-branded airline credit card.

 Once you sign in, type in the name of the merchant you would like to shop with or browse the hundreds of merchants in the various shopping categories.